audmcname/audmcname.github.io/index.markdown

 [Billboards vs. Beautification](billboard/2021/10/03/0)
 -------------------
 Comic examining the Hamilton Sign near Chehalis, WA-- why is it there?
 Is it even legal?
+[Complete transcript and sources here](/billboard/2021/10/13/billboardtranscript).
 Created in collaboration with [A. Service](http://alliaservice.com)

 [Illustrations for Video Essays](video/2021/06/30/videoessays)
 -------------------